cbeier-studio/Xolmis/docs/index.md

 !!! warning

     Xolmis is in the early stages of development and is subject to some breaking changes.
-As soon as possible, a stable version will be made available to anyone who intends to use the app in production.
+It includes this documentation.

 ## About Xolmis